vuhpdc/jellyfish/README.md

 Jellyfish is a soft real-time inference serving system targeting the dynamic mobile edge environment.
 Mobile devices running DNN-based applications offload DNN inference to an edge platform equipped with high-end GPUs over a dynamic network.
 Jellyfish aims to ensure end-to-end latency service-level objective (SLO) for inference requests, while maximizing the inference accuracy.

-A paper describing the Clownfish design and implementation is published at RTSS 2022 and is available [here](https://research.vu.nl/en/publications/jellyfish-timely-inference-serving-for-dynamic-edge-networks).
+A paper describing the Jellyfish design and implementation is published at RTSS 2022 and is available [here](https://research.vu.nl/en/publications/jellyfish-timely-inference-serving-for-dynamic-edge-networks).

 ```bib
 @inproceedings{nigade2022jellyfish,